The-Foreigners/The-Foreigners.github.io/objectives.md

     - Attempt to find Ailla's body.
   - Secure town's loot in farm house to the west.
     - Find Misha's holy emblem.
+    - Mend statue of Lathander and give to Misha along with book.

 - Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.
   - Who is Nyett Toothsharp?